 It can also be described as a shared mental model of a future state of a product, process, group, or organization or a shared cognitive image of some ideal future state.
 Fortune magazine suggests that it is the most important leadership idea that came about in the twentieth century.

 Craig Pearce and Michael Ensley define shared vision as :

 ”a common mental model of the future state of the team or its tasks that provides the basis for action within the team.”

 The vision should generate excitement, which in turn will encourage involvement.
 It should be clear and concise enough for people to be able to effectively communicate the vision to others.

-In particular the vision should make it clear on how the organization will improve as a result of its implementation.
+In particular, the vision should make it clear how the organization will improve as a result of its implementation.
 If possible use tangible measurements to convey this point.
 For example, implementing will result in increased sales, profit, return on investment, larger bonuses, opportunities for advancement, etc.

 To make it shared is the responsibility of the managers.
 They must communicate it throughout the organization.
 Doing so should make it clear to all why the change is important.

-More and more so it is teams who are responsible for developing innovation and for this reason having a vision which all are agreeable on is increasingly important.
+More and more so it is teams who are responsible for developing innovation and for this reason having a vision that all are agreeable to is increasingly important.
 This importance was proven by Craig Pearce and Michael Ensley in the research that they undertook in 2004…

 ”Innovation effectiveness was positively, reciprocally, and significantly related to a shared vision.
 Thus, the perception of innovation effectiveness appears to have a facilitative effect on teams that are responsible for delivering product and process innovations and this effect appears to carry through to future success in the innovation process.”